More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Machine

-Machine cnc1, nesting1, manual cut1
+Identifies the attributes of a machine in the organization
--  `id`: Machine From the organization
+-  `id`: Unique identifier of the machine
    -  Attribute type: **Property**.
    -  Required
--  `name`: Project name
+-  `name`: Machine name
    -  Attribute type: **Property**. [name](https://schema.org/name)
    -  Optional
 -  `machineType`: Indicates in wich stage are the parts of corresponding machine type * `cnc1` - indicates cnc1 station is working * `nesting1` - indicates nesting1 station is working * `manualcut1` - indicates manualcut1 station is working * `receiving_material` - indicates that raw material is entering the factory * `organizing_material` - indicates that raw material is being put away at the factory * `assembly` - indicates that assembly station is on use * `shipping` - indicates the order is shipping.
 One of : `cnc1`, `nesting1`, `manualcut1`, `receiving_material`, `organizing_material`, `assembly`, `shipping`.
    -  Attribute type: **Property**.
    -  Optional
--  `allocatedIn`: Identification the made part
+-  `allocatedIn`: Identifier the organization the machine is allocated
    -  Attribute type: **Relationship**.
    -  Optional